Anoncheg1/pinyin-isearch/README.md

 Emacs Isearch "submode" that replace isearch-regexp-function to generate regex for search.

 For example: to find "Shànghǎi" and "上海" in text you just type: ``` C-s shanghai ```.

+Now we match chinese characters exactly, for example if you type "y"  ....
 # Files
 ```text
 pinyin-isearch.el